awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-tags.md

 In API Gateway, you can add a tag to an API stage, remove the tag from the stage, or view the tag\.
 To do this, you can use the API Gateway console, the AWS CLI/SDK, or the API Gateway REST API\.

 A stage can also inherit tags from its parent REST API\.
-For more information, see [Tag Inheritance](apigateway-tagging-supported-resources.md#apigateway-tagging-inheritance)\.
+For more information, see [Tag Inheritance in the Amazon API Gateway V1 API](apigateway-tagging-supported-resources.md#apigateway-tagging-inheritance)\.

 For more information about tagging API Gateway resources, see [Tagging Your API Gateway Resources](apigateway-tagging.md)\.